Home/spices/Whole Nutmeg Seeds

 Nutmeg and Spinach Smoothie

-A creamy and nutritious smoothie that combines spinach with the aromatic flavor of whole nutmeg seeds for a healthy start to your day.
+A nutrient-packed smoothie featuring spinach, banana, and a hint of nutmeg for a deliciously healthy start to your day.

 Ingredients